 Let’s first start with a description of a revenue recognition policy.
 Essentially, it’s a document that recaps your revenue recognition processes and methodologies.
 Your next question may be – why should I create a revenue recognition policy?
 We’ll answer this question with a question.
 Did you know that the most common type of fraud is improper revenue recognition, and that technology services companies are charged more frequently for fraudulence than companies in other industries?
 Should your financial statements come under scrutiny, a well-prepared revenue recognition policy can save you a lot of time and effort in producing contracts to account for certain line items in your financial statements.
 In addition, a revenue recognition policy will help your accounting team in preparing financial statement disclosures.

-Creating a revenue recognition policy isn’t easy, however there are eight key performance obligations that should be part of your document.
+Creating a revenue recognition policy isn’t easy, however there are eight key considerations impacting performance obligations that should be part of your document.

 - Description of the performance obligation